shiliang26/RFFR/README.md

 This repository is the official implementation of [Real Face Foundation Representation Learning for Generalized Deepfake Detection](https://arxiv.org/abs/2303.08439).

+This long-overdue paper was finally [published at *Pattern recognition*](https://www.sciencedirect.com/science/article/abs/pii/S0031320324010501) in Dec 2024.

 ## Overview

 In this study, we propose Real Face Foundation Representation Learning (RFFR), which aims to learn a general representation from large-scale real face datasets and detect potential artifacts outside the distribution of RFFR.